 - 1. Log in to the group, if you are not already logged in.
 (After the setup utility completes, you will still be logged in to the group.)
 Use one of the following methods to connect to the group: - Serial connection to a member.
 See Set Up a Serial Connection to the Array on page 13. - Telnet or ssh connection to the group IP address. - 2.
 At the login prompt, enter the grpadmin account name and the password that you specified when creating the group. - 3.
-At the Group Manager command prompt, enter the following command, to specify RAID6, , RAID10, or RAID50 for the policy variable:
+At the Group Manager command prompt, enter the following command to specify RAID 6, or RAID6-accelerated (available XS array models only), RAID 10, or RAID 50 for the policy variable:

-member select member\name raid-policy policy
+member select member name raid-policy policy

-For example, the following command configures member1 with RAID6:
+For example, the following command configures member1 with RAID 6: